meom-group/eophis/README.md

 ```
 - Be sure to have OASIS installed on your local machine beforehand to use Eophis package (see docs).

-## Examples
+## Demonstration cases

-Here is a list of repositories containing demonstrations of coupled runs between different ES codes and inferences models deployed by Eophis:
+Here is a list of repositories containing realizations of coupled runs between different ES models and inferences models deployed by Eophis:
 - [Morays](https://github.com/alexis-barge/morays/) : coupled runs with ocean modelling code [NEMO](https://www.nemo-ocean.eu/)